Wine or Wodka?

 Sandomierz (sahn-doh-mee-ezh) is a small medieval town in the south east of Poland, about two and a half hours driving from Kraków.
 It’s very picturesque; all around it are green and yellow fields, forests, and the Wisła River as it winds its way up towards the Baltic coast.
 It’s home to a castle that served as a summer residence for the Polish royal family (back in the days when Kraków was the capital of Poland – it was built by Kazimierz the Great) and a new hit TV show about a priest who helps solve crimes.
 In the 16th century, the people there realized that the ground was good for growing grapes, and the viniculture began.
-However, due to sporadic wars, unstable governments, and economic hardships, the cultivation of grapes was abandoned.
+However, due to sporadic wars, unstable governments, and economic hardships, the cultivation of grapes fell by the wayside.
 It wasn’t until recently that the people have started raising grapes again.

 On our Central European Circuit, my cousin and I decided to stop in Sandomierz, because her family comes from there.
 Reading up before we went, we found that they made wine.
 The next logical step: we had to try the wine.
-We picked up a few brochures in the hotel we stayed at, and picked one that was on our way home, called Winnica nad Jarem (vin-neet-sah nahd yahr-em; Vineyard Over the Ravine).
+We picked up a few brochures in the hotel we stayed at, and picked one on our way home, called Winnica nad Jarem (vin-neet-sah nahd yahr-em; Vineyard Over the Ravine).
 When we drove out there, we thought we’d had the wrong address.
 There was a sign for the winery, but it looked like somebody’s house and a barn.
 As it turns out, that’s exactly what it was.

 A woman came up to us and invited us to park the car.
 She then gave us a tour of the vineyards.
 She showed us the grapes and the pavilion for wine tastings and the place where they actually press the grapes and make the wine.
 Between her English skills (she was a bit rusty) and my Polish skills (I’m still a newbie), she told us the story of the winery.